vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 2. Enable Organization Customization by running: `Enable-OrganizationCustomization`
 3. Then run the following PowerShell command to turn on auditing: `Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true`

+## The basic elements of a simulation are:
+- **Social Engineering Techniques** (e.g., credential harvesting)

+- **Payloads**: Phishing emails and web pages that you use to launch simulations
+  - **Global Payloads**: Includes built-in payloads, such as the `Keep Office 365 Password` payload
+  - **Tenant Payloads**: Contains [custom payloads](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-payloads#create-payloads), such as a fake email from an executive with an official company signature.
+You can also use ChatGPT (or any other AI tool) to prompt a tenant payload to generate an HTML email for SharePoint Online document sharing, for example.
+A prompt can be: _Can you generate an HTML email template that looks like a Microsoft email to share a SharePoint document?_ This prompt leads to [this](https://vand3rlinden.com/images/mdo-attack-simulation/example-tenant-payload/sharepoint-documentshare.html) tenant payload, the HTML content can be copied and pasted into the `Configure Payload` section and change the Dynamic tags such as `${firstName}` and `${phishingUrl}`.

+> Images that you use in tenant payloads may be [blocked](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-faq#why-are-images-in-simulation-messages-blocked-by-outlook) with a message that the sender is not in the Outlook Safe Senders list.
+This happens by default because Outlook is configured to block automatic image downloads in messages from the Internet.

+- **Login Pages**: Phish web login page for credential harvesting and link in attachment techniques
+  - **Global Login Pages**: Includes built-in login pages, such as the Microsoft login page
+  - **Tenant Login Pages**: Includes custom login pages, such as a custom Microsoft login page with corporate branding

+- **Phish Landing Pages**: Provides a learning moment for the user after being phished
+  - **Global Phish Landing Pages**: Includes built-in phish landing pages
+  - **Tenant Phish Landing Pages**: Includes custom landing pages, such as with corporate branding

+- **End user notifications**
+  - **Global notifications**: Includes built-in end user notifications send From `notification@attacksimulationtraining.com`
+  - **Tenant notifications**: Includes custom end user notifications for branding and to set a different From address to an internal mailbox

+> Images that you use in end user notifications may be [blocked](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-faq#why-are-images-in-simulation-messages-blocked-by-outlook) with a message that the sender is not in the Outlook Safe Senders list.
+This happens by default because Outlook is configured to block automatic image downloads in messages from the Internet.

+- **[Target users](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-simulations#target-users)**: Who will receive the simulated phishing message and on what schedule
+  - All users or specific users and groups
+    - All users are all mailboxes (user and shared) and resources (room and equipment) in Exchange Online
+  - Supported groups: **Microsoft 365** (static and dynamic), **distribution list** (static only) and **mail-enabled security** (static only).

 ## Creating an attack simulation training
 After the requirements are set, you can begin creating an attack simulation in the [Microsoft Defender Portal](https://security.microsoft.com/attacksimulator).